queer/peckish/README.md

 #### package/artifact formats

-The goal is to be able to support all of these!
-Formats not listed may end up on the list :D
+The goal/hope is to be able to support all of these.
+Formats not listed may end up on the list in the future.
+Formats that are not currently supported may never be supported.

 - [x] flat files `"file"`
 - [x] arch package `"arch"`